learn-co-curriculum/sql-book-tables/README.md

 sqlite3 test_sqlite.db
 ```

-This will open a new database file called test.db and open it in the sqlite prompt.
+This will open a new database file called test_sqlite.db and open it in the sqlite prompt.
 You should see something like:

 ```
 SQLite version 3.7.12 2013-03-19 12:42:02